GeotrekCE/Geotrek-rando-v3/docs/customization.md

   - `googleAnalyticsId`: eventual Google Analytics Id.
   - `baseUrl`: base URL of your portal (for dynamic sitemap.xml).
   - `fallbackImageUri`: this uri is used to generate a default image for a trek or a touristic content if none is defined.
-  - `touristicContentLabelImageUri` : this uri is used to define the logo on the labeled toursitic contents :
+  - `touristicContentLabelImageUri` : this uri is used to define the logo of the labeled toursitic contents :
     ![Activity Icon on filter list](assets/labeledTouristicContentExample.png)
   - `applicationName`: application name appearing on PWA

-- `header.json` to define logo URL, default and available languages, number items to flatpages to display in navbar (see https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/config/header.json)
+- `header.json` to define logo URL, default and available languages, number items to flatpages to display in navbar (see example in https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/customization/config/header.json)

 - `home.json` to define homepage settings.
-You can define blocks to display and trek suggestion block wih trek ID to highlight on homepage (see https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/config/home.json).
+You can define blocks to display and trek suggestion block with trek ID to highlight on homepage (see https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/customization/config/home.json).

-  - In WelcomeBanner, you can personnalize the header on the homepage.
-You can add an asset on the top of the page: it can either be a video, a picture or a carousel of images:
+  - In `welcomeBanner`, you can personnalize the cover on the homepage.
+You can add an asset on the top of the page: it can either be a video, a single picture or a carousel of images:

-    - videoUrl: to add a video
+    - `videoUrl`: to add a video
-    - carouselUrls: to add a carousel of images.
+    - `carouselUrls`: to add a carousel of images.
 You have to add an array of urls
-    - pictureUrl: to add a single image
+    - `pictureUrl`: to add a single image

     Only one type of asset can be displayed.
-If you add several field (videoUrl and picture Url for example), we will pick one, following this order of priority: video over carousel over picture.
+If you add several fields (`videoUrl` and `pictureUrl` for example), we will pick one, following this order of priority: video over carousel over picture.

     You can also enable a text to be displayed on the top of this asset:

-    - shouldDisplayText: true to display the text on above the asset, false to hide it.
+    - `shouldDisplayText`: `true` to display the text on above the asset, `false` to hide it.

-- `footer.json` to define social networks and links (based on translation labels) in footer (see https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/config/footer.json)
+- `footer.json` to define social networks and links (based on translation labels) in footer (see example in hhttps://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/customization/config/footer.json)
-- `filter.json` to define filters to display, their order and values (see https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/customization/config/filter.json)
+- `filter.json` to define filters to display, their order and values (see example in https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/customization/config/filter.json).
+If you remove some of the filters
-- `map.json` to define basemap URL and attribution, center and default zoom (see https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/config/map.json).
+- `map.json` to define basemaps URL and attributions, center and default zoom (see example in https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/customization/config/map.json).

-  - You can also update the map background.
-There are two map backgrounds available:
+  - You can also update the map layers.
+There are two map layers available:

-    - `mapClassicLayerUrl` for the map version ;
+    - `mapClassicLayerUrl` for the map version
     - `mapSatelliteLayerUrl` for the satellite version.
 It is optional, so if you want to have only one available map background, you can add `mapSatelliteLayerUrl: undefined`.
 This will remove the button which allows the user to switch between two map backgrounds.

 _Warning:_
-When setting up Google Analytics, you have to setup a flow.
+- When setting up Google Analytics, you have to setup a flow.
 When setting up the flow, be careful to enter the corresponding url (the url of your website), otherwise the data will not be received.
-By default Google analytics is disabled (googleAnalyticsId set to null) you will have to override it in the global.json file of your customization folder.
+- By default Google analytics is disabled (`googleAnalyticsId` set to `null`), you will have to override it in the `global.json` file of your customization folder.

 ## Colors